coff33ninja/NexTool-Windows-Suite/README.md

 - [x] Network Optimizer: Analyze current network settings, also offer tweaks to optimize online connectivity and reduce latency.
 - [x] Network Optimizer: Tools for analyzing and enhancing network settings.
 - [x] Winget and Choco Integration: Provide a guided mode for beginners and a selective mode for advanced users to choose their preferred applications for installation or updates.

-### In Progress / Planned:
-- [ ] Services Manager Section: Introduced tools for managing services for improved performance.

-- [ ] Device Configuration: Adding functionalities for device settings customization.
+- [x] Device Configuration: Adding functionalities for device settings customization.
-- [ ] Windows Debloating Tool: Tools to remove unnecessary pre-installed applications.
+- [x] Windows Debloating Tool: Tools to remove unnecessary pre-installed applications.

-- [ ] Telemetry and Data Collection Settings: Allow users to control the extent of data Windows collects.
+- [x] Telemetry and Data Collection Settings: Allow users to control the extent of data Windows collects.
-- [ ] Add a "Services Manager" section: Introduce tools to:
+- [x] Add a "Services Manager" section: Introduce tools to:
       Disable unnecessary services to improve system performance.
       Customize startup services to ensure a faster boot time.
       Manage service dependencies for a stable system operation.
-- [ ] Windows Installation for Advanced Users: Offer features to facilitate custom Windows installations.
+- [x] Windows Installation for Advanced Users: Offer features to facilitate custom Windows installations.
-- [ ] Disk Cleaner:  Scan for junk files, temporary files, and cache.
+- [x] Disk Cleaner: Scan for junk files, temporary files, and cache.
 Provide options to clean and reclaim storage space.

+### In Progress / Planned

+- [ ] Bug check and cleanup of all script functions and Git Repo.
+(Well once I find better methods...)
 - [ ] Firewall Manager: Customize firewall rules.
 Monitor incoming and outgoing connections for improved security.
 - [ ] Security Audit Tool: Scan the system for potential vulnerabilities.
 Provide recommendations and fixes for identified security loopholes.

 And possibly more...: Continue to seek user feedback, identify common pain points, and integrate more tools and functionalities to make the NexTool Windows Suite the go-to toolbox for every Windows user.